207 – Leave of Absence

 The release may not be conditional or require light duty assignments unless transitional duty is authorized by the Bureau Commander.

 Return to Duty After Extended Absence

-Any employee who is absent from active duty for more than fifteen weeks (600 hours), regardless of the reason for the absence, must comply with the provisions of HCSO Policy #215, “Return to Duty After Extended Absence.”
-The only exception is according to federal law addressing military leave.
+Any employee who is absent for more than fifteen weeks (600 hours), regardless of the reason, must comply with the provisions of Policy #215 – Return to Duty After Extended Absence.
+Military leave may be exempt from this requirement in accordance with federal law.

-Consolidated Omnibus Budget Reconciliation Act (COBRA) – Continuation of Benefits
+Consolidated Omnibus Budget Reconciliation Act (COBRA)

 Employees may retain their county insurance by making advance arrangements through the Office of Risk Management to pay monthly insurance premiums directly to the Harris County Auditor’s Office.